mohammadshahidbeigh/google-colab-notebooks/README.md

 # Google Colab Notebook Repository

 Welcome to my collection of Google Colab notebooks!
-This repository includes a variety of notebooks designed for tasks ranging from image generation and model training to data analysis and visualization.
+This repository includes a variety of notebooks designed for tasks ranging from generative ai text models to image generation and model training to data analysis and visualization.

 ---